jorgevillalta53/RepData_PeerAssessment1-/PA1_template.md

 ```
 ## Are there differences in activity patterns between weekdays and weekends?

-1.Create a new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day.
+1.Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 ```r